Our fourth Queer Cabaret Night in partnership with Dropzone LGBTQ+ Youth and Barrow LibrarySee More

 Lastly Gary Bridgens was asked to create songs with shoppers in Barrow Market as lockdown eased.
 In the character of 'Dick the Socially Distanced Songsmith' Gary turned out instant traditional ballads to order for shoppers and families, bringing live music and creative interaction back to the town centre.

 The results: Anthem for Youth- End Of The Line, Anthems for The Pub and Anthems for The High Street are a celebration of Barrow-In-Furness and it's people.
 We hope you enjoy them.

 Rachel Ashton, Artistic Director

 Olly McKenzie, a young musician, faces a conflict between love and duty in his home town where the desire to escape is only equalled by the fear of failure in the bigger world.
 Outside his window, the rain is torrential, and another Cumbrian season of downpours is about to wash Olly’s world away.

 Set in Cumbria, After Rain, explores the themes of Love, Fluidity and Deceit.
-Performances July 2021: dates to follow.
+Live Streamed from the Cooke's Studio 21st August 2021.

 So you’ve got your degree in a Performing Arts or other Arts subject?
 You want to get going but have no clue where to start?
 The problems and barriers seem insurmountable?

 Kick Down The Door is a series of interactive, day long, seminars to get you going, to help you kick down the barriers to progress, and to move you forward on the journey towards professional arts practice.